Pack3tL0ss/ConsolePi/README.md

 **3. Automated Flash Card Imaging with AutoInstall on boot**

-**Script only supports USB/microSD adapters currently as that's what I used.
-I disabled other adapter types as I didn't test them.**
+**Script has been tested and works with USB to micro-sd adapter and sd to micro-sd adapters.**

-*This is a script I used during testing to expedite the process Use at your own risk it does flash a drive so it could do harm*
+*This is a script I used during testing to expedite the process Use at your own risk it does flash a drive so it could do harm!*

 Using a Linux System (Most distros should work ... tested on Raspbian and Mint) enter the following command:
 `curl -JLO https://raw.githubusercontent.com/Pack3tL0ss/ConsolePi/master/installer/ConsolePi_image_creator.sh  && sudo chmod +x ConsolePi_image_creator.sh`

 That will download the image creator and make it executable.
-Then I would suggest `head -40 ConsolePi_image_creator.sh`, Which will print the top of the file where everything is explained in more detail.
+Then I would suggest `head -48 ConsolePi_image_creator.sh`, Which will print the top of the file where everything is explained in more detail.

 **ConsolePi_image_creator brief summary:**

+*The "Stage dir" referenced below is a sub directory found in the script dir (the directory you run the script from).
+The script looks for the Stage dir which needs to be named 'ConsolePi_stage' and moves the entire directory to the pi users home directory.*

+The Pre-staging described below is optional, this script can be used without any pre-staging files, it will simply burn the Raspbian-lite image to the micro-sd and set the installer to run automatically on boot (unless you set auto_install to false in the script.
+It's true by default)

 - automatically pull the most recent raspbian-lite image if one doesn't exist in the script-dir (whatever dir you run it from)
 - Make an attempt to determine the correct drive to be flashed, allow user to verify/confirm (given option to display fdisk -l output)
 - Flash image to micro-sd card
 - PreConfigure ConsolePi with parameters normally entered during the initial install.
 So you bypass data entry and just get a verification screen.
+- The entire stage dir (ConsolePi_stage) is moved to the micro-sd if found in the script dir.
+This can be used to pre-stage a number of config files the script will detect and use, along with anything else you'd like on the ConsolePi image.
 - Pre-Configure a psk or open WLAN via parameters in script, and Enable SSH.
 Useful for headless installation, you just need to determine what IP address ConsolePi gets from DHCP.
-- You can also pre-configure WLAN by placing a wpa_supplicant.conf file in the script dir.
-This method supports EAP-TLS pre-config.
-Just place the cert files referenced in the provided wpa_supplicant.conf file in either the script dir, or a 'cert' sub-folder.  ( Only works for a single EAP-TLS SSID or rather a single set of certs ).
+- You can also pre-configure WLAN by placing a wpa_supplicant.conf file in the script dir (or stage dir).
+This method supports EAP-TLS with certificates.
+Just place the cert files referenced in the provided wpa_supplicant.conf file in either the script dir, or a 'cert' sub-folder or in a cert folder inside the stage dir.  ( Only works for a single EAP-TLS SSID or rather a single set of certs ).
-- Use real ovpn installation.
-The installer puts an example in, but as the config is specific to your ovpn server, the installer doesn't put a working config in.
+- PreStage all OpenVPN related files (ConsolePi.ovpn and ovpn_credentials) by placing them on the ConsolePi image.
+The script will detect them if found in script dir or stage dir.
+The installer will then detect them and place them in the /etc/openvpn/client directory.
+By default the installer places example files in for OpenVPN (as the specifics depend on your server config).
 - create a quick command 'consolepi-install' to simplify the long command string to pull the installer from this repo and launch.
 - The ConsolePi installer will start on first login, as long as the RaspberryPi has internet access.
+This can be disabled by setting auto_install to false in this script.

 Once Complete you place the newley blessed micro-sd in your raspberryPi and boot.
-Login then `consolepi-install`
+The installer will automatically start unless you've disabled it.
+In which case the `consolepi-install` will launch the installer.

 **4. Manual Installation**